Types of Degrees Civil Engineering Majors Are Getting

 |Mining and Geological Engineers, Including Mining Safety Engineers||8.2%||$92,250|

-Average salaries range from $94,000 to $149,000 for careers related to civil eng.
+Civil Eng majors often go into careers where salaries can range from $93,720 to $148,970 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

-Amount of Education Required for Civil Engineering Major Jobs
+Amount of Education Required for Careers Related to Civil Engineering

 Some careers associated with civil eng require an advanced degree while some may not even require a bachelor’s.
-In general, the more advanced your degree the more career options will open up to you.
-However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.
+Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for civil eng careers below.